Adjoint Systems for Optimal Control from Pontryagin to Wikipedia

 If we let the state $(\tilde x, \theta, p)$ at $t_1$ take on an arbitrary value then it will belong to the hypersurface

-$$ S_1 = {(\frac{1}{2(t_1-t_0)}(\theta^2 + p^2), \theta, p)} \subset \mathbb R^3 $$
+$$ S_1 = \{(\frac{1}{2(t_1-t_0)}(\theta^2 + p^2), \theta, p)\} \subset \mathbb R^3 $$

 Then the transversality condition5 that $\psi(t_1)$ has to be orthogonal to the tangent plane to $S_1$ at $(\tilde x(t_1), \theta(t_1), p(t_1))$ gives the following boundary conditions for $\psi$:

-\begin{align} \frac{1}{t_1-t_0}p(t_1)\psi_1(t_1) - \psi_3(t_1) &= 0, \\\\ \frac{1}{t_1-t_0}\theta(t_1)\psi_1(t_1) - \psi_2(t_1) &= 0. \end{align}
+$$ \begin{aligned} \frac{1}{t_1-t_0}p(t_1)\psi_1(t_1) - \psi_3(t_1) &= 0, \\ \frac{1}{t_1-t_0}\theta(t_1)\psi_1(t_1) - \psi_2(t_1) &= 0. \end{aligned} $$

 These give the Wikipedia terminal condition for the adjoint state with the choice of $\psi_1(t_1) = t_1-t_0$.